Tag: gain

 ✟ Devotion

 Is the thinning of the veil true?
 Perhaps.
-It could also be, because its a day set aside for that belief, that we become aware of the separation between the living and dead.
-Then there was an older belief that the communion of was such that the thinning was irrelevant, because believers were already unified.
+It could also be, because its a day for that belief, that we become aware of the separation between the living and dead.
+Then there was an older belief that the of saints was such that the thinning was irrelevant, because believers were already unified.

 🤔 Reflection